Scams calls, emails or texts

 Watch our video for help protecting yourself from scams.

 Some use automated dialling or are a recorded voice, asking you to press a number.
-Others might just be people.
+Others might just be individuals.

 Phishing emails can differ, but be careful of unsolicited or unexpected emails.